-Payments can fail for a variety of reasons and it’s frustrating for both sellers and buyers.
+Payments can fail for a variety of reasons.
 Most times, payments fail because:

 - The card issuer declined the payment .